JohnAltman1/JohnA-CMOR-438-Spring-2025/Supervised Learning/Logistic Regression/README.md

 ## Dataset

-The perceptron is applied to the **Banknote Authentication** dataset, sourced from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/267/banknote+authentication).
+This is applied to the **Banknote Authentication** dataset, sourced from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/267/banknote+authentication).
 It compared forged and real banknotes with parameters gained from procession the original images.
 In this section we specificaly looks at the "variance" and "entropy" datavalues.
 Variance is how much the pixels in the same image differ from each other, so a heavilly inked signature may have more variance.
 Entropy is the disorder in the system, so inconsistent levels of ink, or large, complex signatures may have more entropy.

 ## Reproducing Results